milena-sosic/EmoLex.SR/README.md

 - **WNA.SR/**
   - This folder contains resources related to the WordNet-Affect lexical database, which extends WordNet with affective concepts and is specifically linked to the Serbian WordNet.

+- **prompt_engineering/**
+  - Scripts to utilize LLMs (ChatGPT, GPT-4.1) to solve four predefined tasks:
+    1. English (word, PoS) translation to Serbian (EN->SR)
+    2. Serbian (lemma, PoS) emotion annotation (multi-label)
+    3. Serbian (lemma, PoS) synonyms generation
+    4. Parallel corpus of EN/SR sentences annotated into Plutchik's categories (multi-label)

+    To effectively use functions in this directory, please ensure to obtain `OPENAI_API_KEY` and save it as an environment variable.

 - **construction/**
   - `translation.py`: Script to facilitate the translation of the emotion affect lexicon.
   - `adaptation.py`: Script used to adapt the lexicon upon manual validation on contextual and linguistics changes (output: **EmoLex.SR-v1**).